rowanmanning/rowanmanning.com/blog/_posts/2013-01-10-node-cluster-and-express.md

 The Cluster module is fairly easy to pick up if you're used to working with Node, but I thought I'd blog about my experience – hopefully it will help you either understand or see the benefit of clustering!

-What Does Cluster Do? {.space-above-more}
+What Does Cluster Do?
 ---------------------

 Node.js runs in a single thread.
 While it's still very fast in most cases, this really doesn't take advantage of multiple processors if they're available.
 The Cluster module allows you to create a small network of separate processes which can share server ports; this gives your Node app access to the full power of your server.

-Learn By Example {.space-above-more}
+Learn By Example
 ----------------

 Let's build a simple Express application to start with.
 Then we'll add clustering.
 If you'd like to follow along, you'll need to [install Node.js][node-install] (0.8+ with npm).
 This tutorial also assumes a moderate amount of JavaScript, Node and [Express][express] knowledge.